-User-Generated Content (UGC) is defined as any type of content that has been created and put out there by unpaid contributors, or in other words, fans.
-It could be tweets, testimonials, pictures and everything in between.
+It could be tweets, testimonials, pictures, and everything in between.
 It is the act of users, or in this case patients, promoting a brand rather than the brand itself.

-This is because UGC, aside from being an affordable way to generate brand-specific content, is trusted by consumers far more than traditional advertisements are.
 A Nielsen study showed that consumers trust “earned” media—such as recommendations from friends and family—more than any other type of advertising.
-This means that all communications delivered via customer reviews, social media, or in-person recommendation carry far more weight than traditional ads.
+This means that all communications delivered via customer reviews, social media, or in-person recommendations carry far more weight than traditional ads.

-And as it turns out, UGC-driven digital signage strategies are the perfect way to market your medical practice online and offline, particularly for those with limited marketing budgets.
+And as it turns out, UGC-driven digital signage strategies are the perfect way to market your medical practice.
+In particular, for those with limited marketing budgets.

 Lululemon recorded 7,000 photos of its customers or “brand ambassadors” on social media and 40,000 unique visitors for the unique #sweatlife gallery.